LeoPoldOff/LeoSevicBot/README.md

 # BoringLifeBot
-Java bot that can tell tour age of death
+Java bot that can tell your age of death